-When will my tax statement be mailed?
+When will my tax document be mailed?

-Tax statements are mailed at various times from January through May based on Internal Revenue Service (IRS) requirements, the types of accounts you have invested in, and the investments you own.
+Tax documents are mailed at various times from January through May based on Internal Revenue Service (IRS) requirements, the types of accounts you have invested in, and the investments you own.
 The most common mailing dates are listed below.
 Review the complete 2019 tax statements mailing dates schedule.

 Your household may receive more than one year-end tax package from Ameriprise Financial if:

 - You own various types of investments that have different IRS mailing deadlines.

 - See the previous question and tax document mailing dates for more information.